Clubs & Organizations

 6. Once approved, meet with the Director for Student Engagement, for a club orientation.

-Download the Club Petition or use the online form
+Download the Club Petition

-Download the Club Re-certification Agreement or use the online form
+Download the Club Re-certification Agreement

-Download the Club Advisor Agreement or use the online form
+Download the Club Advisor Agreement

-Download the Club Constitution & Bylaws handout and a Club Constitution Template [.DOC]
+Download the Club Constitution & Bylaws Handout

 Learn About Clubs & Organizations